NativeScript/docs/content/tutorials/build-a-master-detail-app-with-svelte.md

 ### Access navigation props

 We passed in the `id` of the flick card the user tapped on in the previous section as we navigate to the details page.
-We can access the passed in `flickId` by declaring and exporting a variable with the same name in the details component.
+We can access the passed-in `flickId` by declaring and exporting a variable with the same name in the details component.
 We can then use the `id` to get the selected flick information to be displayed in our details component's template.
 Open `Details.svelte` and add the following:

 ```xml{7}
 <!-- app/pages/Details.svelte -->